Best Dog Sunscreen: Do Dogs Need Sun Protection? Nose Sunblock, Natural Sunscreen, Can You Use Human Sunscreen? And More

 Dogs Most At Risk Of Sunburns

-do dogs need sunscreen?
+Do dogs need sunscreen?
 It depends on your dog’s breed and how much sun exposure they get.
-Dogs most susceptible to sunburn are hairless breeds and those with white or light fur, thin fur, and pink and white skin.
+Dogs most susceptible to sunburn are hairless breeds and those with white fur, light-colored fur, thin fur, and pink and white skin.
 Some common breeds that have a higher risk of sunburn include:

 All dogs, regardless of their coat thickness, have vulnerable body areas with thin or no fur.
-And even dogs with darker-pigmented skin can get sunburned.
-So it’s crucial to protect these areas with dog-safe sunscreen whenever they’re out in the sun for long periods to prevent skin irritations or the development of skin cancer.
+These include the tips of ears, lips, nose, belly, and groin.
+Even dogs with darker pigmented skin can get sunburned.
+So, it’s crucial to protect these areas with dog-safe sunscreen whenever they’re out in the sun for long periods to prevent skin irritations or the development of skin cancer.

 Best Dog Sunscreens